jswade/merit-sword/README.md

 MERIT-SWORD aims to:

-1. Identify a subset of river reaches in MERIT-Basins that directly correspond to related reaches in SWORD (ms_riv_network files).
+1. Identify a subset of river reaches in MERIT-Basins that directly correspond to related reaches in SWORD.
-2. Generate bidirectional, one-to-many links (i.e. translations) between river reaches in SWORD and MERIT-Basins (ms_translate files).
+2. Generate bidirectional, one-to-many links (i.e. translations) between river reaches in SWORD and MERIT-Basins.
-3. Provide a reach-specific evaluation of the quality of translations (ms_diagnostic files).
+3. Provide a reach-specific evaluation of the quality of translations.

 ## Installation with Docker
 Installing MERIT-SWORD is **by far the easiest with Docker**.
 This document was